djradon/public-notes/README.md

 ---

-A cluttered cupboard of jumbled jottings in the form of a [[soln.dendron]] vault.
+A cluttered cupboard of jumbled jottings in the form of a [[prdct.dendron]] vault.

 ## Purpose